Hockey at the 2022 Commonwealth Games

-Field hockey was among the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
-This was the seventh staging of hockey at the Commonwealth Games since its debut in 1998, and the second staging within England specifically.
+Hockey at the 2022 Commonwealth Games was the seventh appearance of Hockey at the Commonwealth Games.
+The field hockey competition was among the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
+This was the seventh hockey edition since its debut in 1998, and the second staging within England specifically.

 The tournaments took place between 29 July and 8 August 2022.

 Schedule

 The competition schedule was as follows: